Sunday, April 06, 2025

 Wednesday, April 02, 2025

-Visiting the American Center in Turkmenistan
+Visiting the American Center in Ashgabat

 I went to this American Center in Ashgabat, that the Embassy must run.
 It’s a library and a place with full internet.
 I guess it builds good American feelings.
 Anyhow when I walked in they were doing a program for a room of mostly high school kids with the finance guy from the US Embassy.
 They invited me to join and sitting their listing to America the Beautiful and reading the inspiring words on the walls made me suddenly burst into tears.
 The Turkmen people there look to America as an alternative to their authoritarian country, and I just felt so sad that I’m not sure we really stand for that stuff right now.